khojir/khojir.github.io/_posts/2020-10-05-MyResultInTitanicCompetition.md

 Also, I have tried other types of classifiers such as K-Nearest-Neighbor and Decision tree.
 But, the result of random forest was better than others.

-You can my source code here: <a href="https://www.kaggle.com/hfkh77/titanic-compeition">https://www.kaggle.com/hfkh77/titanic-compeition</a>

 My best score: 0.75358
+<br> You can my source code here: <a href="https://www.kaggle.com/hfkh77/titanic-compeition">https://www.kaggle.com/hfkh77/titanic-compeition</a>

 Looking for a better solution?
 I haven't seen any of them,
 but when you check the leaderboard, you see that a lot of people could get 1.0 score which seems really amazing!